For Attorneys, Paralegals & Mediators

 Append-only audit trail

 Approved and disputed entries cannot be edited or deleted.
 The history is permanent.
-Corrections enter as new records — the original stays visible.
+Corrections enter as adjustment records; the original stays visible.

 🕐